CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 A job is a set of tasks.
 Each task (by default) gets handed to 1 "node" (virtual machine) which (by default) runs it within a specified [OCI container](https://en.wikipedia.org/wiki/Open_Container_Initiative).
 "Containers" in this sense are a way of packaging code so it can run easily on a variety of operating systems / computers.
 For more on containers and how to customize the one we're use here, see ["Building the container image"](#building-the-container-image) below.

 > [!NOTE]
 > Containers have a default working directory.
 Azure Batch tasks in general _don't_ default to starting in the container's own default working directory.
 In this tutorial, we _would_ like to start our tasks in the container's working directory.
-For this reason `setup_job.py` explicitly configures the container working directory for batch jobs defer to the `"containerImageDefault"`.
+For this reason, `setup_job.py` explicitly sets the container working directory for batch jobs to the `"containerImageDefault"`.

 In our example, `setup_job.py` creates a bunch of tasks.
 All of them consist of running the `run_eval.R` script for a given model fitting or postprocessing problem.
 To see a detailed help message that lists all the arguments, run
 ```bash